quii/learn-go-with-tests/pointers/readme.md

 ## nil

 - Pointers can be nil
-- So when a function returns a pointer to something, you need to make sure you check if it's nil or not or you will get a runtime exception, the compiler wont help you here.
+- When a function returns a pointer to something, you need to make sure you check if it's nil or not or you will get a runtime exception, the compiler wont help you here.
-- Useful for when you want to describe a type that could be missing
+- Useful for when you want to describe a value that could be missing

 ## Errors